bgamari/ghc-wiki-import/pattern-synonyms/complete-sigs.md

-The pattern match checker checks each set of patterns individually and combines the results together at the end.
+When the pattern match checker requests a set of constructors for a type constructor `T`, we now return a list of sets which include the normal data constructor set and also any `COMPLETE` pragmas of type `T`.
+We then try each of these sets, not warning if any of them are a perfect match.
+In the case the match isn't perfect, we select one of the branches of the search depending on how good the result is.